ChainAgnostic/CAIPs/CAIPs/caip-25.md

 ## Specification

 The session is defined by a wallet's response to a provider's request, and updated, extended, closed, etc by successive calls and events.
-These are out of scope of this CAIP interface and will be specified in a forthcoming one.
+The exact parameters and assumptions of that session abstraction are defined in [CAIP-171][], but note that a string identifier referring to it is absent from the initial call (if authorization is granted) and present in both the initial response and all future responses.

-Within that session model, this interface outlines the authorization of an injected provider per namespace.
-These authorization call/responses should be idempotent, assuming the provider is tracking a session property, referred to by a `sessionIdentifier` as defined in [CAIP-171][].
-If a wallet needs to initiate a new session, whether due to user input, security policy, or session expiry reasons, it can simply generate a new session identifier to signal this event to the calling provider.
+Given the session model of [CAIP-171][], this interface outlines the authorization of a provider to handle a set of interfaces grouped into namespaces, as well as to interact with a session abstraction used by both caller and respondent to manage the authorization over time.
+The `sessionIdentifier` defined in [CAIP-171][] enables this mutual management and alignment across calls that are idempotent if identical.
+If a respondent (e.g. a wallet) needs to initiate a new session, whether due to user input, security policy, or session expiry reasons, it can simply generate a new session identifier to signal this event to the calling provider; if a caller needs to initiate a new session, it can do so by sending a new request without `sessionIdentifier`.
+In such cases, a respondent (e.g. wallet) may choose to explicitly close all sessions upon generation of a new one from the same origin, or leave it to time-out; maintaining concurrent sessions is discouraged (see Security Considerations).

-The application interfaces with a provider to populate a session with a base state describing authorized chains, methods, event, and accounts.
-This negotation takes place by sending the application's REQUIRED and REQUESTED properties of the session.
-If any requirements are not met, a failure response expressive of one or more specific failure states will be sent (see below).
+In the initial call, the application interfaces with a provider to populate a session with a base state describing authorized chains, methods, event, and accounts.
+This negotation takes place by sending the application's REQUIRED and REQUESTED properties of the session, organized into arrays of namespaces (named `requiredNamespaces` and `optionalNamespaces` respectively).
+These two arrays are not mutually exclusive (i.e., additional properties of a required namespace may be requested under the same namespace key in the requested object).

+If any properties in the required namespace(s) are not authorized by the respondent (e.g. wallet), a failure response expressive of one or more specific failure states will be sent (see [#### failure states](#failure-states) below), with the exception of user denying consent.
+For privacy reasons, an `undefined` response (or no response, depending on implementation) should be sent to prevent incentivizing unwanted requests and to minimize the surface for fingerprinting of public web traffic (See Privacy Considerations below).

 Conversely, a succesful response will contain all the required properties *and the provider's choice of the optional properties* expressed as a unified set of parameters.
+In the case of identically-keyed namespaces appearing in both arrays in the request where properties from both are returned as authorized, the two namespaces MUST be merged in the response (see examples below).
+However, respondents MUST NOT restructure namespaces (e.g., by folding properties from a [CAIP2][]-scoped namespace into a namespace-wide namespace) as this may introduce ambiguities (See Security Considerations below).

 ### Request